LiamLowndes/Hacker-Rank-Solutions/Compress the String/Question.md

-#Compress the String!
+## Compress the String!

 You are given a string S Suppose a character '' occurs consecutively X times in the string.
-Replace these consecutive occurrences of the character 'c' with
-(X, c) in the string.
+Replace these consecutive occurrences of the character 'c' with (X, c) in the string.

-##Input Format
+### Input Format
 A single line of input consisting of the string S.

-##Output Format
+### Output Format
 A single line of output consisting of the modified string.

-##Constraints
+### Constraints
 All the characters of S denote integers between 0 and 9

 1 <= |S| <= 10^4

-Link to problem on HackerRank: [Compress the String!] (https://www.hackerrank.com/challenges/compress-the-string/problem) Created by author: [@anuj_95](https://www.hackerrank.com/profile/anuj_95)
+Link to the problem on HackerRank: [Compress the String!](https://www.hackerrank.com/challenges/compress-the-string/problem) Created by author: [@anuj_95](https://www.hackerrank.com/profile/anuj_95)